robmuh/robmuh.github.com/_posts/2014-11-11-python-node.markdown

 over the network once they have written the network protocol code to talk to it, which is a huge learning opportunity I can't wait to introduce.

-We will use Node to create SPAs that are accessible from anyplace on the Internet by anyone perhaps even giving them a playground that is on a web cam so others can 'drive' them from home.
+We will use Node to create SPAs that are accessible from any place on the Internet by anyone perhaps even giving them a playground that is on a web cam so others can 'drive' them from home.
 Node let's us both handle the webapp commands and connect easily to the EVs over the network.